rafaelespinosacastaneda/BuildingInformativeMaterialsDatasetsBeyondTargetedObjectives/ExperimentalDatasetConstruction/README.md

 ### `run_al_thermo.bash`

 The file at the moment runs a single seed and single policy.
 This can be used as DEMO.
+To test the code, we recommend to select one single random seed, and a single target.
+The NSGA-II policies are the most computational demanding.
+Running on a ALIENWARE-18 intel core i9 64 CPUs the time ranged from 45-60 minutes for the most demanding NSGA-II policies.

 This Bash script sequentially runs all random seeds and dataset construction strategies by calling `run_all_thermo.py`.